vakhtanov/tivaliclub_install/install_nextcloud.md

 * Configure additional settings if your reverse proxy uses an IP address to connect to AIO.
 See "Configure AIO for IP-based reverse proxies".
 * Get a valid certificate for the AIO interface.
 See "Get a valid certificate for the AIO interface".
 * Debug things if needed.
 See "How to debug things".

+5. Optional: Configure AIO for reverse proxies that connect to nextcloud not using localhost nor 127.0.0.1 If your reverse proxy connects to nextcloud not using localhost or 127.0.0.1, you must add said IP as trusted proxy to the installation.
+See the step below:

+Add the IP it uses connect to AIO to the Nextcloud trusted_proxies like this:

+`sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ config:system:set trusted_proxies 2 --value=ip.address.of.proxy`